isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This simple guideline illustrates a subtle issue and reflects modern uses of inheritance and object-oriented design principles.

-For a base class `Base`, calling code might try to destroy derived objects through pointers to `Base`, such as when using a `shared_ptr<Base>`.
+For a base class `Base`, calling code might try to destroy derived objects through pointers to `Base`, such as when using a `unique_ptr<Base>`.
 If `Base`'s destructor is public and nonvirtual (the default), it can be accidentally called on a pointer that actually points to a derived object, in which case the behavior of the attempted deletion is undefined.
 This state of affairs has led older coding standards to impose a blanket requirement that all base class destructors must be virtual.
 This is overkill (even if it is the common case); instead, the rule should be to make base class destructors virtual if and only if they are public.

 To write a base class is to define an abstraction (see Items 35 through 37).
 Recall that for each member function participating in that abstraction, you need to decide: